Black Seminoles: Folktales

 African-American folklore depicts Uncle Monday as an enslaved African conjurer, medicine man, and shapeshifter in the Southern United States.
-According to the folk story, he escaped slavey on the Underground Railroad traveling from South Carolina and Georgia to find refuge with the Seminole and Black Seminole tribes in Florida.
+According to the folk story, he escaped slavery on the Underground Railroad traveling from South Carolina and Georgia to find refuge with the Seminole and Black Seminole tribes in Florida.
 He used his conjure powers to shapeshift into an alligator and led a resistance movement against slavery.
 Those not spiritually gifted like Uncle Monday that were not able to defend themselves from American invasion resettled in Oklahoma's Indian Territory.
 This folktale is based on historical accounts of the alliance between the Seminole people and Black Seminoles and their resistance movement against enslavement and colonialism.

-The Black Seminole leader John Horse is interpreted as a mythic hero and is fused with High John the Conqueror, an African-American folk hero, and a cunning trickster hero Brer Rabbit.
+Black Seminole leader John Horse is interpreted as a mythic hero and is fused with High John the Conqueror, an African-American folk hero, and a cunning trickster hero Br'er Rabbit.
 These three heroes were resistance leaders against oppression and inequality and used their wits, charms, and intelligence to outsmart their enemies.